Azure/azure-sdk-for-go/documentation/new-version-guideline.md

 ```

 ### Raw HTTP response

 - You can always get the raw HTTP response from request context regardless of request result.
-- When there is an error in the SDK request, you can also convert the error to the `azcore.ResponseError` interface to get the raw HTTP response.

 ```go
 import "github.com/Azure/azure-sdk-for-go/sdk/azcore"